csu-cs/csci-315/docs/lectures/05-oop.md

 - `friend`: grant member-level access to non-member functions or classes.
-Use sparingly (or not at all); this reduces encapsulation and increase coupling.
+Use sparingly (or not at all); this reduces encapsulation and increases coupling.

-### Class Organization

-- In Java, each member is prefixed with a keyword.
+In Java, each member is prefixed with a keyword.

-- In C++,
+In C++,

-  - Each class can have public, private, and protected sections listing members with that access.
+  - Each class can have `public`, `private`, and `protected` sections listing members with that access.

   - The `friend` keyword is placed before a function/class name to